Some workers who were exposed to benzene and were later diagnosed with cancer have earned million-dollar settlements for their suffering.

 - Funeral expenses

 If you or a loved one were diagnosed with cancer after known benzene exposure, you may be eligible for a lawsuit.
-ClassAction.com’s team of attorneys have the experience and resources to tackle complex benzene litigation.
-To date, our firm has recovered more than $4 billion for our clients.
+ClassAction.com’s team of attorneys has the experience and resources to tackle complex benzene litigation, and are currently investigating the issue.

 Contact us today for a free, no-obligation case review.
 It costs nothing unless we win a jury award or settlement for you.